Planting a Moneywise Garden

-Growing your own vegetables can be cheaper than buying them in the grocery store, but only if you plan carefully.
+Growing your own fruits, flowers, fungi, or vegetables can be cheaper than buying them in the grocery store, but only if you plan carefully.
 The trick to saving money is limiting the costs while maximizing yield.
-Remember that vegetable gardening tends to become more economical after you've been at it for a couple of years, since a lot of the expense is in the initial set-up.
+Remember that gardening tends to become more economical after you've been at it for a couple of years, since a lot of the expense is in the initial set-up.
 Once you've gotten started, follow these steps to continue on your money-saving path.

 Choose Productive Plants

 If you want a productive garden, do some research to find out what grows well in your area.